Becksteinlab/mdpow-molconfgen/README.md

 If you want to update your dependencies (which can be risky!), run:

 ```
-conda update --all
+mamba update --all
 ```

 And when you are finished, you can exit the virtual environment with:

 ```
-conda deactivate
+mamba deactivate
 ```

 #### With pip